-For just this reason, in spring 2007, the Animal Welfare Leagues of New South Wales, Victoria, South Australia and Queensland, announced the formation of this brand new national organisation, AWLA.
+For just this reason, in spring 2007, the Animal Welfare Leagues of Victoria, South Australia and Queensland, announced the formation of this brand new national organisation, AWLA.

 With over 200 combined years of experience in caring for animals in need, Animal Welfare League Australia has provided veterinary care to millions of animals whose owners love them but cannot afford their medical treatment and found loving homes for millions of lost, abandoned, surrendered and mistreated animals.

-The national organisation is made up of a collaboration of state based Animal Welfare Organisations in South Australia, New South Wales, Queensland Tasmania and Victoria
+The national organisation is made up of a collaboration of state based Animal Welfare Organisations in South Australia, Queensland, Tasmania, Victoria abd most recently Western Australia.

 Dedicated to the care, shelter re-homing of dogs and cats, Queensland AWL first opened its doors to animals in need in 1959.
 Today it has two re-homing centres and a fostering and rehabilitation program that’s second to none.

 The Animal Welfare League believes that education is the key to securing a brighter future for companion animals, and Queensland is leading the way with their professionally developed education programs and education centre, designed to inform current and future companion animal caretakers about responsible animal care.